Mash and Mallow

 Also known as a rocks or lowball glass, the Old Fashioned is the sturdy workhorse of the whiskey world.
 With its wide rim and thick, solid base, it’s the ideal choice for building cocktails directly in the glass.
 There’s plenty of room for muddling ingredients, adding a large ice cube that won’t melt too quickly, and giving everything a good stir.
 This glass is versatile and durable, making it perfect for serving whiskey “on the rocks” or mixing up one of our signature Mash & Mallow cocktails.

-Copita: For Serious Tasting
+The Copita Glass: For Serious Tasting Notes

 The copita glass, with its signature stem, looks like a small wine glass.
 That stem is key: it allows you to hold the glass without your hand warming the whiskey, which can alter its flavor profile.
 Like the Glencairn, the copita has a bowl that tapers toward the rim, channeling the aromas for a more focused tasting experience.
 It’s a glass designed for serious tasting, often used by master distillers and blenders to analyze a spirit’s character without any interference.
 It’s a great choice for when you want to do a side-by-side comparison of different whiskeys.